Skip to content

 But too much stress can take a heavy toll on our wellbeing.
 “Stress becomes unhelpful when it is prolonged and when someone feels that the demands of their work/life are greater than their abilities, skills or coping strategies,” Laura says.

-Stress like this doesn’t just harm your health and hip pocket, it costs the Australian economy billions of dollars each year.
+Stress like this doesn’t just harm your health and hip pocket, it costs the Australian economy hundreds of millions of dollars each year.

 The impact of stress in Australia